xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

 .. code-block:: ruby

   # RealignToNavItem 0       # use Realign, ended with a V shot
-  MoveToNavItem              # or just move to the item, V                          # need a shot FindAndCenterOneHole 0 1.3 0 2
+  MoveToNavItem              # or just move to the item V                          # need a shot FindAndCenterOneHole 0 -1 0 2
-  ClearHoleFinder
+  ShiftItemsByAlignment      # continously update the X Y of items, prevent wandering away ClearHoleFinder

 The command directly uses the last image from the Realign routine, so